Dental Implants Presentation

 To provide you with a better understanding of dental implants, we have provided the following multimedia presentation.
 Many common questions pertaining to dental implants are discussed.

-Using the most recent advances in dental implant technology, the doctor is able to place single stage implants.
-These implants do not require a second procedure to uncover them.
-There are even situations where the implants can be placed at the same time as a tooth extraction – further minimizing the number of surgical procedures.
-Advances in dental implant technology have made it possible, in select cases, to extract teeth and place implants with crowns at one visit.
-This procedure is called “immediate loading”.
+Using the most recent advances in dental implant technology, Drs.
+Dorsett and Orr is able to place single stage implants.
+These implants do not require a second procedure to uncover them, but do require a minimum of six weeks of healing time before artificial teeth are placed.
+There are even situations where the implant can be placed at the same time as the tooth extraction – further minimizing your number of surgical procedures.

-Implants are a team effort between an oral and maxillofacial surgeon and a restorative dentist.
-While the oral surgeon performs the actual implant surgery, initial tooth extractions, and bone grafting if necessary, the restorative dentist (your dentist) fits and makes the permanent prosthesis.
+Dental implant placement is a team effort between an oral and maxillofacial surgeon and a restorative dentist.
+Drs.
+Dorsett and Orr performs the actual implant surgery, initial tooth extractions, and bone grafting if necessary.
+The restorative dentist (your dentist) fits and makes the permanent prosthesis.
 Your dentist will also make any temporary prosthesis needed during the implant process.